 Choosing tiles for splashbacks in Perth is the most popular choice amongst our customers at Ross’s Discount Home Centre, and there are many reasons behind this.

-According to this article published on domain.com.au, which looks at the available splashback options and their associated costs, tiles are by far the cheapest splashback option at a cost of $45 to $250 per square metre plus an estimated $400 installation cost.
+According to this article published on domain.com.au, which looks at the available splashback options and their associated costs, tiles are by far the cheapest splashback option for $45 to $250 per square metre plus an estimated $400 installation cost.
 But this isn’t the only advantage of choosing tiles over other splashback materials.

-If you’re researching splashbacks in Perth, then continuing reading this article as I explain why I believe tiles make the perfect splashback choice.
-I’ll also give you some tips on how to choose a tile for your splashback.
+If you’re researching splashbacks in Perth, continue reading this article as I explain why tiles make the perfect splashback choice.
+I’ll also give you some tips on choosing a tile for your splashback.

 Why choose tiles for your splashback